 Arugula-buttermilk potato soup is my favorite quick and easy recipe for classic potato soup!
 This recipe is delicious and creamy and lightened up with buttermilk instead of cream.

 Well yes, arugula-buttermilk potato soup?
 What am I thinking?
-While it’s thigh in the 80’s outside and humidity already picked up but I am craving comfort food.
+It is high in the 80’s outside and humidity already picked up however I am craving comfort food.
 Usually, a small talk with my coffee dealer ends with “have a great day” nowadays it’s: “stay cold” which translate for me into “good luck trying to survive the next three months”.
 But soup always works.
 I can have soup any time of the day.
 And this one is different, it’s special.
 It’s like a bowl of mashed potatoes and this is what this arugula-buttermilk potato soup is basically.
-But it’s just much better with more flavors from the broth, onion and garlic.
+But it’s just much better with more flavors from the broth, onion, and garlic.

 arugula-buttermilk potato soup

 I needed this arugula-buttermilk potato soup to be thick and a bit chunky.
 The rest is adjustable, more feta?
 Sure!
 Arugula makes this soup even more rustic and adds texture and a peppery flavor.
 I am just putting that out there, I even like it cold but preferably warm and rather not steaming hot in this summer temperatures.

 - 2 pounds russet potatoes or other mealy potatoes

 - 1.2 L / 5 cups chicken or vegetable broth

 - sea salt and cayenne pepper to taste